hashicorp/terraform/internal/command/jsonformat/README.md

 compact renderer, or an interactive renderer.
 To do this, you'll need to modify the Renderer struct or create a new type of Renderer.

-The logic around creating the `Change` structures will be shared (ie. calling into the differ package should be consistent across renderers).
-But when it comes to rendering the changes, I'd expect the `Change` structures to implement additional functions that allow them to internally organise the data as required and return a relevant object.
+The logic around creating the `Diff` structures will be shared (ie. calling into the differ package should be consistent across renderers).
+But when it comes to rendering the changes, I'd expect the `Diff` structures to implement additional functions that allow them to internally organise the data as required and return a relevant object.
 For the existing human-readable renderer that is simply a string, but for a future interactive renderer it might be a model from